-Groundwater-Surface Water Interactions
+Ground Water-Surface Water Interactions

-Our research addresses ecohydrological processes at interfaces between aquifers and surface water bodies.
+Our research focuses on ecohydrological processes at interfaces between aquifers and surface water bodies.
+Due to the mixing of these two different types of water bodies, steep biogeochemical gradients characterize the mixing zone and allow a variety of processes along these gradients.
 We investigate hydrological transport processes, biogeochemical turnover and the close coupling of these processes at the interface.

 We study three different types of groundwater-surface water interfaces: